sobolev-alexey/iota-poc-template/README.md

 #### Sensor data

-Sensor data from temperature sensors and GPS tracker can be feeded into the same channel and use IOTA library in combination with Firebase Cloud functions to append events to existing container streams.
+Sensor data from temperature sensors and GPS tracker can be feeded into the same channel and use IOTA library in combination with Firebase Cloud functions to append events to existing item streams.